 - Operations: Overall investment management and administrative activities of the Authority. - WICO: Property management activities related to the management of WICO, a blended component unit of the Authority, consisting primarily of servicing cruise ships owned by established shipping lines. - KAMI: Property management activities related to KAMI, a blended component unit of the Authority, formed on July 22, 2001, consisting primarily of managing the King's Alley Hotel in Christiansted, St. Croix, and a shopping center in Frederiksted, St. Croix. - viNGN: Operating entity in connection with the broadband expansion project formed on March 8, 2010, a blended component unit of the Authority. viNGN was incorporated on October 22, 2010, and its articles of incorporation were duly filed with the Office of the Lieutenant Governor of the United States Virgin Islands on October 12, 2010. - Lonesome Dove: Operating entity consisting of subleased interests in federal oil and gas leases and mineral interest located in eleven states, a blended component unit of the Authority.
-On August 9, 2016, the Authority received all of the shares of Lonesome Dove to satisfy certain tax obligations due to the Government. - Office of Economic Opportunity ("OEO"): Oversight of the activities attributable to the American Recovery and Reinvestment Act of 2009 ("ARRA") formed on June 12, 2009.
-OEO is a business unit of the Authority.
-Operations of OEO concluded as of February 2018. - Recovery Grant Management ("RGM"): Oversight of contracts entered into by the Authority on behalf of the Government in connection with disaster grants management.
+On August 9, 2016, the Authority received all of the shares of Lonesome Dove to satisfy certain tax obligations due to the Government. - Office of Disaster Recovery ("ODR"): Management of federal disaster recovery grants.
+ODR was formed in February 2019 and is a business unit of the Authority. - Recovery Grant Management ("RGM"): Oversight of contracts entered into by the Authority on behalf of the Government in connection with disaster grants management.

-See Note 17 for condensed financial statements of the major component units.
+See Note 16 for condensed financial statements of the major component units.